hellerdejanuar/simple_shell/README.md

       Pressing `Ctrl+D`
       Typing `exit`, `EOF`, `end-of-file`

 After using any of these methods, it will print exit and terminate.

+# Non-interactive mode
+If its called with arguments instead of reading from the stdin, it will run uno instance of the loop, executing the command and closing simple_shell afterwards.

 ##### BUILT-INS